-MySQL Connector/Python enables Python programs to access MySQL databases, using an API that is compliant with the Python DB API version 2.0.
-It is written in pure Python and does not have any dependencies except for the Python Standard Library.
+MySQL Connector/Python enables Python programs to access MySQL databases, using an API that is compliant with the Python Database API Specification v2.0 (PEP 249).

-For release notes detailing the changes in each release of Connector/Python, see MySQL Connector/Python Release Notes.
+For notes detailing the changes in each release of Connector/Python, see MySQL Connector/Python Release Notes.

 MySQL Connector/Python includes support for:

-Almost all features provided by MySQL Server up to and including MySQL Server version 5.5.
+Almost all features provided by MySQL Server version 5.7 and higher.

 All MySQL extensions to standard SQL syntax.